 - Averted in the Deadlands: Hell on Earth adventure Unity (which also was the intro to Deadlands: Lost Colony).
 At the end of the scenario, a mad computer controlling the starship forces the characters to choose one of them to voluntarily sacrifice themsleves, or it will kill everyone on board the ship.
 The authors of the scenario went to great lengths to assure that there is no third option.
 The only way to save everyone on board is to do as it commands and have someone sacrifice themselves for The Needs of the Many.

 - In the Battletech universe, Clan Nova Cat decided to fight on the side of the Second Star League, since to them the entire point of the Clan Invasion was to rebuild the Star League in the first place.
 This was generally seen as treasonous by the other Clans, which told them in something called a Trial of Abjuration to get out of Clan space or be destroyed.
-This left them with no particularly good options: they could either effectively refuse the Abjuration, which would get it upgraded to a Trial of Annihilation (which is exactly what it sounds lik]) or they could go to the Inner Sphere and conquer a new homeland, where they would get absolutely destroyed by the Second Star League they had just effectively joined.
+This left them with no particularly good options: they could either effectively refuse the Abjuration, which would get it upgraded to a Trial of Annihilation (which is exactly what it sounds like) or they could go to the Inner Sphere and conquer a new homeland, where they would get absolutely destroyed by the Second Star League they had just effectively joined.
 The Draconis Combine actually offered them a third option in taking over the Irece Prefecture (and thus becoming an effective buffer state against the Clans), but just accepting this would be against Clan honor and Clan Nova Cat would lose all of its face and suffer internal revolt.
 The Nova Cats came up with a fourth option by goading the Combine into a series of Trials of Absorption that the Nova Cats rigged to lose.

-- One Pathfinder module has you breaking into a warehouse in Riddle Port in order to question the the guards. after accomplishing this and taking out all of the guards you can then loot the warehouse and find several potions and weapons.
+- One Pathfinder module has you breaking into a warehouse in Riddle Port in order to question the the guards.
+After accomplishing this and taking out all of the guards you can then loot the warehouse and find several potions and weapons.
 Far more than you could ever carry.
 Upon leaving the warehouse a group of thugs will threaten to kill you if you don't give them what you stole.
 You can either fight them off or hand over the goods and they will leave you alone.
 OR you can simply point out to them that they could just rob the currently unguarded warehouse which would take less effort while being more profitable.
 They're pretty stupid though so it is actually possible to fail the diplomacy check.

 - In the Avenue Q song "It Sucks To Be Me"

-Kate Whose life sucks more, mine or Brian's?Rod and Nicky OURS!
+Kate: Whose life sucks more, Brian's or mine?

 - The Merchant of Venice: Launcelot has to decide between continuing to work for Shylock, whom he sees as "the devil", or running away...which would be committing a sin, thereby putting him in the service of the real devil.
 He gets out of the dilemma when his father shows up and helps him to lawfully switch jobs.